magic-powered/near.js/docs/quick-start/web.md

 - [@nearjs/account](../packages/account.md) - base library for account / encryption keys and access keys
 - [@nearjs/browser-key-store](../packages/browser-key-store.md) - browser local or session storage wrapper for KeyPair storage
-- [@nearjs/provider-wallet-my-near-wallet](../packages/provider-wallet-my-near-wallet.md) - Near provider - provider Near API and MyNearWallet integration
+- [@nearjs/provider-wallet-my-near-wallet](../packages/provider-wallet-my-near-wallet.md) - Near provider - provide Near API and MyNearWallet integration

+you can extend your setup with any other package you might need by simple installation them into your app

 ## Example usage